deepchoudhary7195/mywebsite-docs/next-post-removal-guide.md

-# Removing the "Next Post" Option on ProfferSquare
+# Removing the "Next Post" Option on Proffersquare

 ## Overview